 Fierce Vulnerability is born of the conviction that vulnerability is strength.
 Vulnerability is essential to our wholeness, and that wholeness is desperately needed in our struggle to undo generations of investment in plunder and exploitation.

 Join us and let us explore together what it might look like to enter into movement spaces with the courage to be our whole selves, sometimes courageous, sometimes fearful, sometimes clear, sometimes confused, sometimes joyous, sometimes grieving, often a mixture of all of these.
 We seek to bring ourselves as we are, in service to life.

-Nirali Shah, Victor Lee-Lewis, Kazu Haga, and Chris Moore-Backman
+Nirali Shah, Morgan Curtis, Kazu Haga, and Chris Moore-Backman